adeleber/adeleber/README.md

 - i can create dashboards and help costumers get a better view on their products
 - i can analyze data sets and get data driven decisions
 - i can search for interesting correlations between parameters
-- i am currently leaarning linux and hoping to specialize in data engnieering
+- i am currently learning linux and hoping to specialize in data engnieering